APPLICATIONS NOW CLOSED!

 Ian Rayer-Smith is an international artist who is based here in Manchester.
 His fan base is huge with over 28k followers on Instagram.
 Ian says, ‘I think of my paintings as posing a series of questions rather than providing overt statements or narrative pointers towards any clear kind of answer.
 There would be no joy or satisfaction in doing that.
 Instead, the process is more about showing my search for something which, maybe, I hope I’ll never find.’

 Liam Hopkins aka Lazerian.

 Liam Hopkins is a British artist and designer.
 He founded Manchester based contemporary creative studio Lazerian in 2006.
 Lazerian is a multidisciplinary studio who create large scale artworks, public art installations, bespoke sculptural commissions as well as furniture, interiors and brand promotional objects.
 Known for merging traditional hand craft techniques combined with modern cutting edge technologies, Lazerian’s work varies in materials and processes with pieces created using everything from paper to metals.

 And me, Domino Panton-Oakley, Founder of Cotton On MCR.

 I launched Cotton On MCR in 2017 as a way for me to get back into the art scene after graduating Uni.
 Now three years in, Cotton On MCR has become a great base for artists and art fans alike to see what’s going on in our amazing city.
 We host multiple events and share those of others too.
 As well as a Fine Art degree, I have curated my own exhibition in the past, organised art fairs and workshops and review exhibitions which I write about on the blog.

-You can find out more about the Open Call and apply today!
-And we will be seeing you in April for the launch of the exhibition!
+We will be seeing you in April for the launch of the exhibition!